mendoken/mendoken/README.md

 - 🤔 I’m looking for help with ...
 SQL.
 - 💬 Ask me about ... anything.
 - 📫 How to reach me: ... @mendoken
 - ⚡ Fun fact: ...
-I'm graduating this spring.
+I will be graduating this spring!
 -->